ArcBlock/forge-docs/src/intro/index.md

 ### Send a Transaction

 Now that you have an account, you can send a transaction.
+Note that you may need to create a second account to receive a transaction (if you do not already have one).

 The following example will show you how to execute a transfer transaction using some of the 10,000 tokens automatically issued to newly-created accounts for development purposes.
 You will do this using the Forge CLI.